 The right person would have at least some portion of their income already funding the traditional retirement strategies.
 They would be looking for ways beyond their high-growth investments to secure moderate growth with minimal risk.

 There are similar strategies for estate planning, such as premium financing.

 KaiZen’s life insurance plus leverage strategy can give you the growth of starting 20 years ago.
 It’s taking advantage of the same advantages we already use in buying real estate.
 It offers a safer alternative to other safe-but-slow-growing strategies.

 How Abrams Insurance Solutions Can Help

 We’re a small group of independent agents who believe that insurance is one pillar to building wealth on a stable foundation.
 While there are many strategies for building wealth, life insurance’s tax advantages offer a unique opportunity to high-income earners looking for low-risk, massive growth.

 Since more advanced strategies require more customization, we’d love to hear from you.
-Give us a call at (858) 703-6178 to set up an exploratory meeting to see if this is right for your family.
+Give us a call at (858) 703-6178 to set up an exploratory meeting or schedule a call to see if this is right for your family.